menu

 A relation diagram

 Relation diagrams are static.
-Unlike sequence diagrams (discussed below), there is no “arrow of time”.
-The diagrams do not need to be read in any order, and they have no start or end.
+Unlike sequence diagrams (discussed below), there is no “arrow of time.”
+The diagrams need not be read in any order and have no start or end.

 Click to view interactive

-Additionally, when viewed as a diagram, the scope of these relations is easily read by the viewer.
-If the diagram includes contextual elements, this information is also conveyed in an unobtrusive way.
+Additionally, when viewed as a diagram, the viewer quickly reads the scope of these relations.
+If the diagram includes contextual elements, it unobtrusively conveys this information.

 What does “always true” mean?

-“Always true” should really be “always true from a given perspective”.
+“Always true” should really be “always true from a given perspective.”
 For example, when diagramming dependency relations of a system, we can (and should) split up run-time dependencies and deploy-time dependencies.
-By doing this, we separate relations that are “always true” when deploying an architecture from relations that are “always true” when the architecture is actually running.
+By doing this, we separate relations that are “always true” when deploying an architecture from those that are “always true” when the architecture is running.

 To take an example, at deploy time, a deployment pipeline may have dependencies on package registries (npmjs, pypi), container image libraries (Docker Hub), code repositories (in, say, GitHub), and the like.
-At run time, however, those dependencies do not (normally) exist.
-GitHub going down would not affect a system that has already been deployed, for instance, and splitting up run-time and deploy-time dependencies allows you to clearly convey this:
+However, those dependencies do not (usually) exist at run time.
+GitHub going down would not affect a system that has already been deployed, for instance, and splitting up run-time and deploy-time dependencies allows you to convey this explicitly:

 Click to view interactive

 This example illustrates the general need for multiple relation diagrams, one for each perspective of a system.
 Medium-sized systems could include a half-dozen perspectives.
-Perspectives could show component relations from security, physical, team and other points of view.
-You can even have separate perspectives for the current state and a future state(s) of a system that is being actively developed.
+Perspectives could show component relations from security, physical, team, and other points of view.
+You can even have separate perspectives for a system’s current and future state(s) if it is under active development.

 Sequence diagrams

-Sequence diagrams are distinct from and complimentary to relation diagrams.
+Sequence diagrams are distinct from and complementary to relation diagrams.
 While relation diagrams show how components are statically related, sequence diagrams show how components dynamically interact.

-Sequence diagrams show things that happen between components, when they happen, and how.
-For example, while the relation diagram above shows that Lambda getIlograph reads from DynamoDB, a sequence diagram shows examples of when this happens.
+Sequence diagrams show what happens between components, when, and how.
+For example, while the relation diagram above indicates that Lambda getIlograph reads from DynamoDB, a sequence diagram shows examples of when this happens.

 A sequence diagram

 In this example sequence diagram (which is a kind of UML diagram), we see some of the same components as in the relation diagram.
-It shows us a very specific activity being performed: an Ilograph diagram being retrieved from S3.
-The diagram shows us what components are involved, how they interact with each other, and in what order those interactions happen.
+It shows us the system performing a specific activity: retrieving an Ilograph diagram from S3.
+The diagram shows us what components are involved, how they interact, and in what order those interactions happen.

-While relation diagrams give static context to components, sequence diagrams give temporal context to components.
+While relation diagrams give components static context, sequence diagrams give them temporal context.
 They show what happens before and after key interactions between components.

-Unlike (static) relation diagrams, sequence diagrams “have an arrow of time”.
-They are designed to be read in a certain order, and have a start and an end.
-They are read like a book, that is, left-to-right and top-to-bottom (when written in left-to-right languages).
+Unlike (static) relation diagrams, sequence diagrams “have an arrow of time.”
+They are read in a particular order and have a start and an end.
+One reads them like a book: left-to-right and top-to-bottom (when written in left-to-right languages).

 Sequence diagrams are generally lower-level and more detailed than relation diagrams.
 Just like with relation diagrams, however, the level of detail can vary: